-The primary goal of this chapter is to establish the existence and uniqueness of a canonical measure on a t.d.l.c.
-Polish group, called the Haar measure.
-The Haar measure is a powerful tool, which allows the techniques from functional analysis to be applied to the study of t.d.l.c.
-Polish groups.
+The primary goal of this chapter is to establish the existence and uniqueness of a canonical measure on t.d.l.c.
+Polish groups, called the Haar measure.
+The Haar measure is a powerful tool, which allows the techniques from functional analysis to be applied to the study of locally compact groups.
+We here restrict to t.d.l.c.
+Polish groups, but the Haar measure exists on any locally compact group.
+We make this restriction as the proofs become easier.